Dangar Khera: Basantī Mātā Mandir

 The Basantī Mātā Mandir is a Hindu Temple located in Dangar Khera.
 To protect against the Spanish Flu pandemic on 27 November 1918 CE, the Mata Basanti Mandir was established by Ch.
 Bhādar Singh Kāragwāl (Numberdār).
 Previously, there was a farm where this temple now stands.
 People believe in Basantī Mātā and worship them.
 Every month, on the day of Amavasya, a fair is held and a Bhandara is organized by the Mandir committee.
-Ch. Ṣodān Rām Ṭāk started the tradition of organizing a community feast (Bhandara) at the temple, and during the first event, only 5 kilograms of flour was used.
 This event is attended by a large number of devotees from nearby areas and beyond.